time4vps/whmcs/README.md

 	- Hostname: `billing.time4vps.com`
 	- Type: `Time4VPS Reseller Module`
 	- Set your Time4VPS username and password accordingly
 7. Create DB tables and import all products by navigating to `http://<your whmcs url>/modules/servers/time4vps/import.php` as Admin.
-If you wish to re-import or delete all Time4VPS product, add parameter `?truncate` to mentioned URL.
+If you wish to re-import or delete all Time4VPS products, add parameter `?truncate` to mentioned URL.

 ## License
 [MIT](https://github.com/time4vps/time4vps-lib/blob/master/LICENSE)